-Since you have to file taxes (and for most early stage companies, taxes are done on a cash basis), then the company books tend to remain that way.
+Since you have to file taxes (and for most early-stage companies, taxes are done on a cash basis), then the company books tend to remain that way.
 However, what you save in bookkeeping costs may really cost you in the end.

-The Accounting Method for SaaS Businesses
+The Accounting for SaaS Companies Method

 When it comes to taxes, there are a number of IRS rules to determine if you have the option to use one method or the other, or if you are required to use one.
 However, for GAAP financial statements, the accrual method is the only approach.
-That means you accrue revenues for subscriptions and other services that are delivered over time, and you do the same for expenses such as rent, sales commissions and service expenses delivered over time.
+That means you accrue revenues for subscriptions and other services that are delivered over time, and you do the same for expenses such as rent, sales commissions, and service expenses delivered over time.

 Naturally, if you raise capital and your investors require an audit, you are going to be concerned with proper GAAP financial reporting.
 Most small and emerging businesses don’t, and therefore don’t typically concern themselves with GAAP financials.
 It is sometimes difficult to justify the overhead and expense of keeping your books using the accrual method, especially if you keep tax books using a cash method.